-The Department of Political Science, St. Thomas University, invites applications for a tenure-track appointment in Political Thought at the rank of Assistant Professor, to begin July 1st, 2020, pending budgetary approval.
+The Department of Political Science, St. Thomas University, invites applications for a tenure-track appointment in Comparative Politics at the rank of Assistant Professor, to begin July 1, 2019, pending budgetary approval.

-Closing Date: October 18th, 2019 at noon Atlantic Daylight Time or when the position is filled.
+Closing Date: November 30, 2018 by 12:00 noon, Atlantic Standard Time or when the position is filled.
 Applicants are responsible for ensuring that their completed applications, including letters of reference, are received by the closing date.

 An equal opportunity employer, St. Thomas University is committed to employment equity for women, Aboriginal persons, members of visible minority groups, and persons with disabilities.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.
 Only short-listed applicants will be contacted.